lupyuen/nuttx-ox64/README.md

 # NuttX Boot Flow for Ox64 BL808

-Right-click the box to show NuttX Source Code...
+(To see the NuttX Source Code: Right-click the Node and select "Open Link")

 ```mermaid
 flowchart TD